 The City of San José is creating the civic technology foundation that helps our community thrive!

 As the Capital of Silicon Valley and 10th largest city in the nation, the City of San José manages a large array of services and assets.
-The City operates on a budget of $4.3 billion with close to 6,700 employees, all serving one million residents and businesses across 180 square miles.
+The City operates on a budget of $4.3 billion, with 7,000 employees all serving over a million residents and businesses across 180 square miles.

 Skills and responsibilities

-- Additional years of increasingly responsible directly related work experience may be substituted for education on a year-for-year basis up to two (2) years.
+Acceptable Substitutions: Two (2) years of related experience may be substituted for up to two (2) years of the education requirement.

-Federal law requires all employees to provide verification of their eligibility to work in this country.
-Please be informed that the City of San Jose will NOTsponsor, represent or sign any documents related to visa applications/transfers for H1-B or any other type of visa which requires an employer application.
+Employment Eligibility: Federal law requires all employees to provide verification of their eligibility to work in this country.
+Please be informed that the City of San Jose will not prepare or file a labor condition application with the Dept. of Labor.